sourabhossain/crud-php/README.md

-# crud-php
+# CRUD PROJECT
-CRUD PHP Project
+A sample project to perform CRUD operations using plain files and PHP